meltano/meltano/docs/src/_reference/plugin-definition-syntax.md

 ## `keywords`

-Array of keywords associated with the plugin, for search and classification purposes.
+Array of arbitrary keywords associated with the plugin, for search and classification purposes.

 ```yaml
 keywords: